yuanz25/healthcare-data-analysis/README.md

 ![Dashboard Analysis](https://github.com/yuanz25/healthcare-data-analysis/blob/main/Exploratory%20Analysis%20using%20Pivot%20Dashboard.png)

 **Key Insights**
 1. Admission Trends by Month: Identifies seasonal fluctuations and peak periods.
-February is usually the lull period.
 2. A scatter plot analysis showing a weak R² value suggests no strong relationship between a patient’s length of stay and their billing amount.
 3. Medical conditions such as Arthritis, Diabetes, and Cancer have the highest admission counts.
 4. Demographic Breakdown by Age & Gender displays not much significant disparities in the prevalence of various medical conditions.